1.5 Pacing, Flagging, and Error Classification

 Error classification after practice

-After every timed set, classify each miss by cause.
-Topic labels are not enough.
-A missed fluids question could be a Bernoulli concept gap, a wrong control-volume model, a handbook search failure, a gauge/absolute pressure mistake, an algebra slip, or a calculator entry problem.
-Each cause has a different repair.
+After every timed set, sort each miss by cause, not just by topic.
+A single missed fluids question could be a Bernoulli concept gap, a wrong control-volume choice, a handbook search failure, a gauge/absolute pressure slip, an algebra error, or a calculator-entry mistake — and each cause has a different repair.
+Topic-only logs ('I'm bad at fluids') hide the real lever; cause logs reveal it.

 |---|---|